Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: (Self-)Attention and the Transformer

 \subsection{The Transformer}

-The introduction of the attention mechanism constituted a significant development in sequence-to-sequence modeling.
-Yet, the original articles on attention use recurrent architectures in the encoder and decoder.
-The sequential nature of recurrent models implies that within each training example sequence each token has to be processed one after another---a computationally not efficient strategy \citep{Vaswani2017}.
-To overcome this inefficiency and to enable parallel processing within training sequences, \citet{Vaswani2017} introduced the Transformer architecture that completely abandons recurrence and solely rests on attention mechanisms.

-The Transformer consists of a sequence of six encoders followed by a stack of six decoders (see Figure \ref{fig:transformer2}) \citep{Vaswani2017}.\footnote{Note that the number of encoders and decoders as well as the dimensionality of the input word embeddings and the key, query and value vectors (introduced in the following) are Transformer hyperparameters that are simply set by the authors to specific values.
-Other suitable values could be used instead.} Each encoder consists of two components: a multi-head self-attention layer (to be explained below) and a feedforward neural network \citep{Vaswani2017}.
-Each decoder also has a multi-head self-attention layer followed by a multi-head encoder-decoder attention layer and a feedforward neural network \citep{Vaswani2017}.
+The original articles on attention use recurrent architectures in the encoder and decoder.
+The sequential nature of recurrent models implies that within each training example sequence each token has to be processed one after another---a computationally not efficient strategy \citep[p.~5999]{Vaswani2017}.
+To overcome this inefficiency and to enable parallel processing within training sequences, \citet{Vaswani2017} introduced the Transformer architecture that is built from attention mechanisms.
+The Transformer consists of a sequence of six encoders followed by a stack of six decoders (see Figure \ref{fig:transformer2}) \citep[p.~6000]{Vaswani2017}.\footnote{Note that the number of encoders and decoders, as well as the dimensionality of the input embeddings and the key, query and value vectors (introduced in the following), are Transformer hyperparameters that are simply set by the authors to specific values.
+Other suitable values could be used instead.} Each encoder consists of two components: a multi-head self-attention layer (to be explained below) and a feedforward neural network \citep[p.~6000]{Vaswani2017}.
+Each decoder also has a multi-head self-attention layer followed by a multi-head encoder-decoder attention layer and a feedforward neural network \citep[p.~6000]{Vaswani2017}.
+Instead of processing each token of each training example one after another, the Transformer encoder takes as an input the whole set of $T$ embeddings for one training example and processes this set of embeddings, $(\bm{z}_{[a_1]}, \dots, \bm{z}_{[a_t]}, \dots, \bm{z}_{[a_T]})$, in parallel \citep{Alammar2018a}.